 Activist | Co-Founder of the WE Organization, WE Charity, ME to WE Social Enterprise, WE Day

 Marc Kielburger is a New York Times bestselling author and social entrepreneur who co-founded the WE movement with the mission to make “doing good, doable”.
 He has since inspired millions to improve their communities and the world through their actions and everyday consumer choices.
 Through Marc’s moving and passionate speeches, he provides insights and tangible takeaways for creating your own personal and organizational change.

-Marc and Craig’s pioneering social enterprise model, ME to WE, sustains the work of their charitable mission with socially-conscious products purchased by millions of consumers.
+The Kielburgers’ pioneering social enterprise model, ME to WE, sustains the work of their charitable mission with socially-conscious products purchased by millions of consumers.
 Their work has resulted in a holistic development model lifting more than one million people out of poverty.

 Kielburger graduated from Harvard University with a degree in International Relations.
 He won a Rhodes Scholarship and completed a law degree from Oxford University.
 He has received 11 honorary doctorates and degrees for his work in the fields of education and human rights.